thegamecracks/thegamecracks.github.io/docs/python/asyncio_threading.rst

 As per the last section, we know that we can call the event's ``set()`` method from our main thread using ``loop.call_soon_threadsafe(event.set)`` instead of ``asyncio.run_coroutine_threadsafe()`` since ``event.set()`` isn't a coroutine.
-Both will work, but the former will be a bit simpler in our case:
+You could wrap ``event.set()`` in a coroutine function, but we'll go with the former approach since it's simpler:

 .. code-block:: python
     :emphasize-lines: 6, 18-22, 25, 27